How to attract birds to your garden and encourage them to stay

 Let’s start with the basics.

-Unsurprisingly, if you’re trying to attract birds into your garden, making it an attractive place for them will help.
+Unsurprisingly, if you’re trying to attract birds to your garden, making it an attractive place for them will help.

 Like all animals, birds need water and food to survive.
 They are therefore drawn to spaces where such sustenance is easily available.

-So, a good starting place to start in attracting them to your outside space is to invest in bird baths, tables, and feeders.
+So, a good starting place to start in attracting them is to invest in bird baths, tables, and feeders.

 What is a bird bath?